* BY NAME MEANS ARTIST IS INACTIVE

 VANSIRE (PT 1,2)

 Dream-pop wonder-kids Josh Augustin and Sam Winemiller's bedroom/basement project encapsulates both the sunny glow of the coasts and the midwestern winters we are all so familiar with.
 The reverberant, chorus-tinged guitars bounce around the pulsating rhythms as sterile synths swell and fall into the sonic landscape.
 ROCKchester Pt.
-1 was the first real live performance the band gave and in just 2 years since then, they have acquired more than 100,000 monthly listeners on Spotify and millions of streams.
+1 was the first real live performance the band gave and in just a couple of years since then, they have acquired millions of streams on Spotify and a worldwide online following.
 Their most recent release, Angel Youth, was released in 2018 on Spirit Goth records shortly after their wintery self-released EP, The Rolling, Driftless North.

 GOOD LUCK FINDING IRIS (PT.
 3)